 A Combined Degree program enables undergraduate students to enroll in graduate courses in their senior year, which can be counted towards the completion of both their Bachelor's and Master's degree requirements.
-The ability to take these "swing courses" allows students to earn both their Bachelor's and Master's degrees in a shortened period of time, typically within five years of intensive study.
+The ability to take these "swing courses" allows students to earn both their Bachelor's and Master's degrees in a shortened period of time, typically within five years.
 Undergraduate students interested in this option can find more information regarding program requirements on the University's Combined Programs website.

-Program Requirements Overview
+Degree Requirements Overview

 Code | Title | Credits |